philippdormann/philippdormann/README.md

 ### Hi there 👋
+> CEO, founder and brand owner of @KonfiApp .
+Passionate open source developer whenever I have some spare time

 <!--
 **philippd1/philippd1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.